isnotvinicius/isnotvinicius/README.md

 🔭 I'm a Full Stack Developer at Diagonal in São Paulo.

 🍃 Learning SvelteKit and e2e tests with Cypress.
-Also studying Go.
+Also studying TypeScript.

 ---